 To find jobs with the State of Pennsylvania, HR professionals can explore the PA Employment Jobs website, which lists both civil service and non-civil service job openings.

-An exploration of the varying jobs and job requirements reveal what level of education and experience HR professionals will need when looking for employment in the state (taken from state class title specifications and do not constitute job offers):
+An exploration of the varying jobs and job requirements reveal what level of education and experience HR professionals will need when looking for employment with the state (shown for illustrative purposes only):

 Human Resources Coordinator for Vector Security Inc. in Warrendale—Applicants for this position should hold a bachelor’s degree in human resources (or a related field), and two (or more) years of HR experience, in order to assist the VP of HR in executing departmental responsibilities.

-HR Business Partner for Kantar Media in West Chester – Applicants for positions such as this would need a minimum of a bachelor’s degree in human resources (or a related field), and five to seven years of professional experience.
-HR certification is preferred, and some years of experience may be traded for advanced education, such as a master’s degree in human resources.
+HR Business Partner for Kantar Media in West Chester – Applicants for positions such as this need a minimum of a bachelor’s degree in human resources (or a related field), and five to seven years of professional experience.
+HR certification is preferred, and some years of experience may be covered by advanced education instead, such as a master’s degree in human resources.

 Selecting the Best Degree for a Career in Human Resources

-The top employers in Pennsylvania will look for the best-prepared HR professionals, meaning those with advanced education and HR certification.
+The top employers in Pennsylvania look for the best-prepared HR professionals, which usually means those with advanced education and HR certification.

 Although a master’s degree in human resources is appropriate for upper-level management and director positions, many HR professionals start their careers as generalists, specialists or lower-level managers by obtaining a bachelor’s degree.